pallets/flask/docs/errorhandling.rst

 you with a function to call on your whim (and in tests).
-Note that :exc:`werkzeug.exceptions.HTTPException` subclasses like :exc:`~werkzeug.exceptions.BadRequest` from the example and their HTTP codes are interchangable when handed to the registration methods or decorator (``BadRequest.code == 400``).
+Note that :exc:`werkzeug.exceptions.HTTPException` subclasses like :exc:`~werkzeug.exceptions.BadRequest` from the example and their HTTP codes are interchangeable when handed to the registration methods or decorator (``BadRequest.code == 400``).

 You are however not limited to a :exc:`~werkzeug.exceptions.HTTPException`